Organic Today - For a Better Tomorrow!

 WHAT DO WE GET?

-Each season we strive to grow a variety of nutritious, heirloom, open pollinated (and always non-GMO), veggies, fruits and herbs, as well as unique varieties of some things you may not find in your local supermarket.
+Each season we strive to grow a variety of nutritious, heirloom, open pollinated (and always non-GMO), veggies, fruits and herbs, as well as unique varieties of some things you may not find in your local supermarket including native/wild edibles.
 We try to provide at least 4-5 different veggies or fruits plus fresh herbs each week of distribution.
 Some weeks will be more bountiful, others will be less abundant, depending on the time of the year and weather.
 Everything will be harvested and distributed fresh each week and you can expect it to last much longer than what you're used to from the supermarket.
+During weeks when there's not a sufficient amount for all CSA families to have a full share, coming to the farm and picking your own is offered.
+You basically have year round access to the farm if you want it.

 (Please see our list of FAQ's for more detailed information and policies for our CSA program.)